Maximilian I, Holy Roman Emperor: Legacy

 The Triumphal Chariot of Maximilian I, by Albrecht Dürer.
 The canopy is adorned with the solar symbol and the imperial coat-of-arms.
 The inscription states: "That which the sun is in the heavens, the Emperor is on earth."

-The legacy of Maximilian I, Holy Roman Emperor left a lasting impact on Europe.
-Although known as "the last knight," Maximilian balanced his chivalric ideals with the daily “herculean tasks of bureaucracy,” often dictating to several secretaries at once.
+The legacy of Maximilian I, Holy Roman Emperor, left a lasting impact on Europe.
+Although known as "the last knight", Maximilian balanced his chivalric ideals with the daily "herculean tasks of bureaucracy", often dictating to several secretaries at once.
 James M. Bradburne notes that while every ruler sought victory, Maximilian aspired to embody Apollo Musagetes.
 His circle of humanists and admirers also portrayed him this way.

-A universal patron, Maximilian’s intellect and imagination, according to Sydney Anglo, made even Castiglione’s ideal courtier seem lesser—though he often treated artists and scholars as mere tools for his ambitions.
+A universal patron, Maximilian's intellect and imagination, according to Sydney Anglo, made even Castiglione's ideal courtier seem lesser – though he often treated artists and scholars as mere tools for his ambitions.

-More than a sponsor, Maximilian was a planner and inventor who immersed himself in every detail—from politics and warfare to the arts, sciences, and technology.
-His boundless energy was sometimes criticized as excessive or distracting from governance.
+More than a sponsor, Maximilian was a planner and inventor who immersed himself in every detail – from politics and warfare to the arts, sciences, and technology.
+His boundless energy was sometimes criticised as excessive or distracting from governance.
 Later critics suggested he possessed the brilliance of a visionary more than the discipline of a ruler, his far-reaching intellect making him try to "force the march of time."

-Maximilian and Mary's meeting in Ghent, 1477, monumental painting by Anton Petter and the showpiece of the 2022 Uitbundig Verleden exhibition at the Hof van Busleyden, that attracted top diplomats from Belgium, the Netherlands and Austria.
+Maximilian and Mary's meeting in Ghent, 1477, monumental painting by Anton Petter and the showpiece of the 2022 Uitbundig Verleden exhibition at the Hof van Busleyden, that attracted top diplomats from Belgium, the Netherlands, and Austria.
 Austrian Ambassador Elisabeth Kornfeind comments that the wedding was the moment "the ties between our countries were formed."

 Through wars and marriages, Maximilian expanded Habsburg influence across the Netherlands, Spain, Bohemia, Hungary, Poland, and Italy.
-This dominance shaped Europe for centuries and endured as the Austro-Hungarian Empire until its dissolution on 3 November 1918—399 years, 11 months, and 9 days after Maximilian’s death.
+This dominance shaped Europe for centuries and endured as the Austro-Hungarian Empire until its dissolution on 3 November 1918, 399 years, 11 months, and 9 days after Maximilian's death.

-Geoffrey Parker summarizes Maximilian’s political legacy as follows:
+Geoffrey Parker summarises Maximilian's political legacy as follows:

 By the time Charles received his presentation copy of Der Weisskunig in 1517, Maximilian could point to four major successes.
-He had protected and reorganized the Burgundian Netherlands, Whose political future had seemed bleak when he became their ruler forty years earlier.
-Likewise, he had overcome the obstacles posed by individual institutions, traditions and languages to forge the sub-Alpine lands he inherited from his father into a single state: ‘Austria', ruled and taxed by a single administration that he created at Innsbruck.
+He had protected and reorganised the Burgundian Netherlands, whose political future had seemed bleak when he became their ruler forty years earlier.
+Likewise, he had overcome the obstacles posed by individual institutions, traditions and languages to forge the sub-Alpine lands he inherited from his father into a single state: "Austria", ruled and taxed by a single administration that he created at Innsbruck.
 He had also reformed the chaotic central government of the Holy Roman Empire in ways that, though imperfect, would last almost until its demise three centuries later.
 Finally, by arranging strategic marriages for his grandchildren, he had established the House of Habsburg as the premier dynasty in central and eastern Europe, creating a polity that his successors would expand over the next four centuries.